ahmadnazir/scribbles/source/csharp/virtual-override.rst

-How do keyworkds virtual and override work?
+How do keywords virtual and override work?
 ===========================================

 Consider the following classes: